Aspirants can fill online registration forms here- www.jatfadmission.org

 - So PO`s are required to be well versed in all the branch activities because on promotion, they will be elevated to the cadre of ‘Branch Manager’.

 What is the Salary of Bank PO?

-Having read about the work of probationary officer, one person will be curious to know the bank PO salary.
+Having read about the work of probationary officer, one might be curious to know the salary structure of a Bank PO.

-As a banker, you will find a true job satisfaction as you have to help needy people to get loans for starting business, pursuing higher education, loans for buying home, car, bike etc. you bring happiness to many families in real terms you are helping them to stand on their foot.
+As a banker, you will find a true job satisfaction as you have to help needy people to get loans for starting any business, pursuing higher education, loans for buying home, car, bike, etc. you bring happiness to many families.
+In real terms, you are helping them to stand on their foot.

 - You’re helping poor women save their money away from their drunkard husband and so on…